yvgg/ProgrammingAssignment2Rprg/README.md

        getsolve = getsolve)
 }

+## Function cacheSolve

-## The following function calculates the inverse of the matrix created with
-## the above function.
-However, it first checks to see if the inverse has
-## already been calculated.
-If so, it gets the inverse from the cache and
-## skips the computation.
-Otherwise, it calculates the inverse of the data
-## and sets the value of the inverse in the cache via the setsolve function.
+The following function calculates the inverse of the matrix created with the above function.
+However, it first checks to see if the inverse has already been calculated.
+If so, it gets the inverse from the cache and skips the computation.
+Otherwise, it calculates the inverse of the data and sets the value of the inverse in the cache via the setsolve function.

 cacheSolve <- function(x, ...) {
         ## Return a matrix that is the inverse of 'x'